I Thessalonians 4:13-5:11

 The words of verse 4, “you…are not in darkness so that this day should surprise you,” do not mean, as some think, that we can know the day.
 We have already learned that we do not know the day.
 The reason for this statement is that we, who are in the light, will not be surprised by the day because we have been expecting it all along.

 We once had a neighbour who was very jumpy.
-If she was out in her garden and we walked across the road to greet her, we always made lots of noise.
-If we didn’t, and we got close before she noticed us, she would jump in surprise and clutch at her heart when we approached - as if to say, “I wasn’t expecting you.”
+If she was out in the garden and we walked across the road to greet her, we always made lots of noise.
+If we didn’t, she would jump in surprise and clutch at her heart when we approached - as if to say, “I wasn’t expecting you.”
 That is how it will be for those who are in darkness.
 For those in the light it will be more like the time when I came home and couldn’t find Carla.
 I knew she was home, but I didn’t know where she was until I came around a corner just as she came around the corner from the other side and I was surprised, but it was more like, “Oh, there you are.”
 Jesus will come and then we who are in the light will say in our hearts, “Oh, there you are.”
+We will understand that when he comes, it is the completion of what we have put our hope in, what we have longed for and worked towards all our life and it will be the great day of fulfillment of hope.

-For those in the light, this great hope is ours.
-It will not be a day of wrath, but a day of salvation.
+The text indicates that for those in the light, it will not be a day of wrath, but a day of salvation.
 Through Jesus, as he reinforces once again in verse 9, we will experience the wonder and glory of the fulfillment of our salvation hope.

 D. For Those In The Light - Life